3a1b2c3/Honest-history-of-visual-effects-and-animation/README.md

-# A honest history of visual effects and animation
+# A more honest history of visual effects and animation

 Having a shared source of history (that also includes the not so glamorous sides) should make it easier to talk about where the industry it at and going.